naudo/lectures/pgsql.md

 concepts / features that are important to understand Postgres.
 Deployment will be covered.

 Linux users, at the time of writing this, ubuntu ships with an older version of pg.
-Don't worry, we'll be installing a newer version
+Don't worry, we'll be installing a newer version.

 ## Who is this for?